ortus-docs/commandbox-docs/setup/installation.md

 ## Linux apt-get

-> **Please note** that if you are running Ubuntu 18.04 or greater, or Debian 8 (Jessie) or greater, it's necesarry to have the `libappindicator-dev` package in order to have the tray icon working correctly.
+> **Please note** that if you are running Ubuntu 18.04 or greater, or Debian 8 (Jessie) or greater, it's necessary to have the `libappindicator-dev` package in order to have the tray icon working correctly.

 ```bash
 sudo apt install libappindicator-dev